BeyondTrust - Secure Remote Access and Privileged Access Management

-The cyber-attack chain (also referred to as the cyber kill chain) is a way to understand the sequence of events involved in an external attack on an organization’s IT environment.
+The cyber attack chain (also referred to as the cyber kill chain) shows the steps involved in an external attack on an IT environment.
 Understanding the cyber-attack chain model can help IT security teams put strategies and technologies in place to “kill” or contain the attack at various stages, and better protect the IT ecosystem.

-The cyber kill chain was initially developed by Lockheed Martin, which co-opted the term “kill chain”, used to break down the structure of a military attack (either offensive or defensive) into a pattern composed of identifiable stages.
+The cyber kill chain model was initially developed by Lockheed Martin, which co-opted the term “kill chain”, used to break down the structure of a military attack (either offensive or defensive) into a sequence composed of identifiable stages.

-Lockheed Martin’s cyber kill chain breaks down an external-originating cyberattack into 7 distinct steps:
+Lockheed Martin’s cyber kill chain breaks down an external-originating cyberattack into a sequence with 7 distinct steps:

 While the original cyber kill chain model as envisioned by Lockheed Martin is a helpful starting point in trying to model and defend against attacks, as with any security model, keep in mind that every IT deployment is unique, and intrusion attacks do not, as a rule, have to follow the steps in the model.